mrc-ide/covid-sim/README.md

 Licensing details for material from other projects may be found in [NOTICE.md](NOTICE.md).
 In summary:

-SpatialSim includes code modified from [RANLIB](https://people.sc.fsu.edu/~jburkardt/c_src/ranlib/ranlib.html) which is licensed under the LGPLv3.
+CovidSim includes code modified from [RANLIB](https://people.sc.fsu.edu/~jburkardt/c_src/ranlib/ranlib.html) which is licensed under the LGPLv3.